Applying for a Grant

 - Follow the steps for the type of grant you're applying for:

-- Create an account or login to your existing account on Foundant.
-Access the Foundant website through the Apply Now page.
+- Create an account or login to your existing account on our online grant application.
+Access this website through the Apply Now page.

 - If applicable, submit a Letter of Inquiry (LOI)

-- In Foundant, select "Standard Grant Process" and complete a Letter of Inquiry (LOI).
+- Select the grant process that is applicable to your program/project and complete a Letter of Inquiry (LOI).

 - Siebert will review your LOI and respond in approximately three to five business days.
 You will be informed via email if your LOI is approved or denied with the necessary information for completing a full grant application if approved.

 - Preview the grant application questions (PDF) that are applicable to your program/project:

 - Complete your application before deadline dates.
 If you anticipate not being able to meet a deadline, contact us as early as possible and we will advise.

 - After submitting, you'll receive an email confirmation and Foundation staff will contact you with follow-up questions, to request a site visit or meeting if necessary, etc.